reinator/tutorial_metabarcoding/_pages/handsOn_merqury.md

   For the plot files, you will have 3 types: st (stacked), fn (line) and ln (filled).
 For each spectra these three graphs will represent the same data, they just present a different way to plot the data.

+  # Attention - number 2!

+  Apart from having st, fn and ln, merqury is going to output 2 types of files, *asm* and *cn*.
+If the file contains *cn* its going to show you everything in terms of kmer counts, if it contains *asm* it is going to show you each kmer belonging to each assembly in the plot.
+Deep breath.
+You are going to get it!
+(Just takes time!).

+  The *spectra* ones will show you only the kmers in that assembly.
+Example:
  I recommned oppening the merqury folder, taking a deep breath and having a look at the manual here: https://github.com/marbl/merqury/wiki/2.-Overall-k-mer-evaluation

   What you need to do in the purging merqury results is: